kibook/s1kd-tools/tools/s1kd-instance/README.md

 `<figureAlts>`).
 This is specifically useful for S1000D Issue 4.1, where the Default BREX does not allow the standard `internalRefTargetType` values to be used with the alts elements.

+-5, --print
+When -O is used, print the automatically generated file name of the instance.

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances